 Wandering in the exhibit hall of the UBtech conference, I remembered many movies featuring our world in the future: Wall-E, I,Robot, Blade Runner, Ready Player One… All of them painted a very dark and depressing picture of the world in the future, some of which were as close as 2028.
 Yet, I see no sign of worrying among the Z generation.
 To them, the hybridity of a real and a virtual reality comes so naturally.

 I once asked my son to tell me what he could learn from playing the games (as a way to justify his play time).
 He said, “you learn strategies…eye and hand coordination…communicating with people…” Well, those all sound like some needed skills in the future where the virtual world has a significant share of reality.
+Even golf professionals use a built-in golf simulator at home to practice.

 I learned at the conference that San Diego State University is offering a very cool course in their immersive learning lab—it is called “the Future”!
 Maybe we should all take it, because whether you want it or not, the future is here.